-- This Invitation to Bid has been addressed to a number of consultants; however, proposals will be accepted by all interested qualified firms and consultants.
+- This Request for Qualifications has been addressed to a number of consultants; however, proposals will be accepted by all interested qualified firms and consultants.

 - General Procurement Notice

 - The Ten Island Challenge will require the consulting services, goods and related services of firms, consultants and suppliers that have proven experience in all the disciplines of renewable energy (i.e. wind, solar, hydro, geothermal, waste-to-energy, etc.).

 - Procurement of contracts funded by and through the Carbon War Room will be conducted through internationally accepted standards and procedures such as those issued by the International Organization for Standardization.

 - Specific procurement notices for Request for Proposals and Invitation to Bids and other bidding documents issued under the auspicious of the Carbon War Room for contracts for consultancy services and goods will be announced, as they become available, on the Carbon War Room website and other advertising mediums.